vlkofly/Fastq-to-vcf/README.md

 Example how to run the script: `qsub -v 'ref=yourreference.fasta' ~/Fastq-to-vcf/0_indexreference.sh`

 ### 1_mapreads.py
-#### This script generates separate shell script per every sample that contain commands to:
+#### This script generates separate shell script per every sample that contains commands to:
 - Analyse quality of fastq reads with Fastqc (ver.
 0.11.5)
 - Trim bad quality reads with TRIMMOMATIC (ver.
 0.36)
 - Map reads to the reference with BWA mem (ver.
 0.7.15)